CROHN'S

 2. Bleeding: a result of inflammation and open sores (ulcers)

-Illustrated healed colon with 4 callouts: 1.
+Illustrated colon with 4 callouts: 1.
 Less inflammation.
 2. Less redness.
 3. Fewer ulcers.
 4. Less bleeding.

-Photo of a healed colon with 4 callouts: 1.
+Photo of a colon with 4 callouts: 1.
 Less inflammation.
 2. Less redness.
 3. Fewer ulcers.
 4. Less bleeding.

 1. Less Inflammation